-From Halloween to New Years, people tend to fall off the fitness and weight loss wagon.
-There are many factors that will even challenge the most disciplined of eaters and exercisers.
-Here is a list of things to beware of during the months of November – January with tips to avoid them from sabotaging your fitness goals:
+From Halloween to New Year's Day, people tend to fall off the fitness and weight-loss wagon.
+There are many factors that will challenge the most disciplined of eaters and exercisers.
+Here is a list of things to beware of from November through January, with tips to avoid them from sabotaging your fitness goals:

-TIP: Even if it is 20-30 minutes of less sleep, you will find your daily productivity and energy levels will increase after spending a short period of time mixing in calisthenics and dumbbells for resistance training and a fast walk, run, bike, or other form of cardio intervals.
-If the weather is the culprit to you missing your daily runs of the previous six months, find an indoor option even if it is machine cardio.
-Another option is an indoor basketball court or similarly distanced area and try various pyramids while running from one end of the other increasing repetitions in such exercises as burpees, pushups, abs, squats.
-Make it hard with a weight vest.
-See Weight Vest Wednesday Article for ideas and the Burpee Pyramid.
+Tip: Even if it is 20-30 minutes of less sleep, you will find your daily productivity and energy levels will increase after spending a short period of time mixing in calisthenics and dumbbells for resistance training and a fast walk, run, bike or other form of cardio intervals.
+If the weather causes you to miss your daily runs, find an indoor option -- even if it is a cardio machine.
+Another option is an indoor basketball court or similarly distanced area, and try various pyramids while running from one end to the other, increasing repetitions in such exercises as burpees, push-ups, abs and squats.

-2. Halloween Candies Snacks in the House for the Month of November
+2. Halloween Candies in the House for November

-If you have kids, you likely have trick or treat candies by the sack full.
-You may just have the treats that no one came to pick up laying around as well.
+If you have children, you likely have trick-or-treat candies by the sackful.
+You may just have the treats that no one came to pick up.
 This is an extra 1-2 pounds of weight and a trip to the dentist in the waiting.

-3. Parties with Neighbors, Friends, Colleagues, are Constant During November and December
+3. Parties with Neighbors, Friends and Colleagues Are Constant During November and December

-TIP: These are fun events that you should still attend, but be smart.
-Try a no carb night at the party: focus only on meats (proteins) and drinking water or unsweetened beverages during the party or event.
-Limit alcoholic beverages to one to two max!
+Tip: These are fun events that you still should attend, but be smart.
+Try a no-carb night at the party; focus only on meats (proteins) and drinking water or unsweetened beverages during the party or event.
+Limit alcoholic beverages to one or two, max.